In-Situ Profiles

 Satellite Data

 Our dashboard uses multiple satellite datasets for different purposes.
-New data are downloaded nightly, and imagery is automatically generated for visualization.
+New data are downloaded nightly and imagery is automatically generated for visualization.

 - 🌊 VIIRS SST: This SST dataset is Sourced from NOAA's VIIRS satellite.
 The dataset is used on the dashboard to generate the primary SST layer (non-gapfilled).
 The dataset is a 3-day rolling mean and is of substantially higher resolution than the gapfilled product.
 Because of the higher resolution, cloud cover can cause blind spots.
 The dataset displayed is accessible here: VIIRS SST data.